rips-ucla-2023/rips-faq/docs/post-RIPS.md

   - [NSF funded REUs](https://www.nsf.gov/crssprgm/reu/)
   - [Math REU programs](https://sites.google.com/view/mathreu)
   - [Erasmus Mundus](https://erasmus-plus.ec.europa.eu/opportunities/opportunities-for-individuals/students/erasmus-mundus-joint-masters)
+- Present at conferences (see below for some suggestions).

 ## Which conferences do you recommend that I go to?
 Here are ones that some of us attended: